 One of the main benefits is that you’re able to build new and develop key skills that employers look for in employees, giving you an advantage over other candidates when you start looking for a ‘real’ job.
 Companies value skills like communication, IT, numeracy and teamwork – and the more you have to offer, the better your chances will be at landing a job.

 What’s better than receiving a salary while gaining your diploma?
-Although the wage is lower, it’s still something, right?!
-As of April 2017, apprentices aged 18 must be paid the standard National Minimum Wage after 12 months (£5.60).
-Those that are younger or within the first year of their programme will receive at least £3.50 an hour, although many employers do tend to pay higher than the standard wage.
+Although the wage is lower, it’s still something, right?
+In the UK, apprentices are paid the standard national minimum wage (£4.30) although many employers do tend to pay higher than the standard wage.
 Many university students that are already head over heels in debt also end up doing free work experience to gain the knowledge in the desired field, which means that you’d be one step ahead.

 There are millions of students that spend their entire working life repaying their loan.
 However, when undertaking an apprenticeship, you will finish debt-free.